 Referenda do not go through a Code Reviser review.
-For a Referenda, the only text summitted is the text submitted at the time of filing.
+For a Referenda, the only text summitted is the text of the bill or act the Referenda is on, submitted at the time of filing.
 It is the Sponsors responsibility to ensure the text of the bill or act the Referenda is on, is complete before filing.
-If the text of the bill or act the Referenda is on does not match what the final version the Legislature voted on and the Governor signed into law, the Referenda will not be approved.
+If the text of the bill or act the Referenda is on does not match the final version the Legislature voted on and the Governor signed into law, the Referenda will not be approved.